Six Nations 2024: Fixtures, schedule, kick-off times and results

 Everything you need to know ahead of the annual championship

-The Six Nations returns with Ireland hoping to defend their Grand Slam crown as they open up their campaign against France.
+The Six Nations is back with Ireland looking to defend their Grand Slam crown and finding the perfect start in an emphatic win over France.

-The start of a new cycle has seen significant change in the six competing unions since a thrilling Rugby World Cup in France.
+The start of a new cycle has seen a significant change to the six competing unions since a thrilling Rugby World Cup in France.

 England, Ireland, Wales and France are all likely to have new captains at the helm, while Italy begin life under Gonzalo Quesada after a post-tournament coaching changes.